 Fair enough you might think, but what does that actually mean?
 Does it mean ‘indelible’ ink?
 Indelible means a mark that cannot be removed, something that is permanent and unfading.
 One thing it must surely mean is that you have to use black ink, but it seems not.

-As you can see, she’s got a few, but her question is a serious one.
 There are quite a lot of ‘permanent black liquid inks out there’ so it’s a bit confusing.
-It was Andy McSorley who provided the intriguing answer that is best illustrated by the birth certificate of a certain George Alexander Louis of Cambridge… but it looks blue, doesn’t it?
+The intriguing answer is best illustrated by the birth certificate of a certain George Alexander Louis of Cambridge… but it looks blue, doesn’t it?

 That’s because it’s a real ink, made from oak galls, the kind of ink used by the monks who illustrated all those beautiful mediaeval manuscripts, and artists like Leonardo da Vinci.